 Bubbles vs. Growth

+Prices going up are not the same thing as inflating a stock market bubble.
 Economic growth has led the stock market to gain value steadily ever since economists began keeping track.
-It withstood periods of losses included recessions and the Great Depression.
-This is not the same thing as a 200 year stock market bubble.
+It withstood periods of losses including recessions and the Great Depression.
+This is not the same thing as a 200-year stock market bubble.

 The key difference between a stock market bubble and economic growth is the series of incentives driving prices.